lochbrunner/open-go-bot/README.md

 Allows to design deep-learnings models for various problems, training them in the browser and sharing them with others.

+This project is still work in progress.
+That means some important features are still missing:

+* Introspection of hidden units
+* Editing graphs
+* Deployment to AWS
+* OpenAuth integration
+* Upload models (inclusive weights)
+* Generic architecture in order to support multiple scenarios

 ## Scenarios

 ### MNIST